ilvokhin/blog/posts/hello-world/hello-world.md

 Occasionally, I find something interesting worth sharing.
-But there is no ideal place where I can write it down, so I decided to create such place.
+But there is no ideal place where I can write it down, so I decided to create such a place.

 There are a lot of blog platforms around.
 But I usually don't quite like some little details about them.
 I wanted something self-hosted, fast (in case I'll